j-berg/NCI_F99_application/README.md

 If you have any questions, feel free to reach out to me at: jordan<dot>berg<at>biochem<dot>utah<dot>edu

-I have redacted all contact information and any components that I do not "own" (such as my PIs' Biosketches, their letter of support that they wrote, or other information I am unable to share publicly)
+I have redacted all contact information and any components that I do not "own" (such as my PIs' Biosketches, their letter of support that they wrote, or other information I am unable to share publicly -- I am happy to discuss outlines of these components, but do not feel I should publicize these components)